 - Crafts, local art, unique fashions and one-of-a-kind treasures that can't be found at any mall make shopping a treat in Golden Hill and South Park.
 Make Good offers everything from gently used name-brand clothing to handmade art and accessories from San Diego designers.
 A design-oriented boutique that celebrates the joy of simple things, Gold Leaf Home Decor sells home decor and unusual gifts based on natural materials.
-Junc Life & Style features trend-setting clothing and accessories for even the most discriminating fashionistas and doubles as a gallery for up-and-coming local artists.
+Graffiti Beach features trend-setting clothing and accessories for fashionistas looking to sport the latest looks.

 - Year-round festive events highlight the neighborhoods' diversity and their pride in local arts, crafts and culture.
 The quarterly Walkabout warmly welcomes visitors to South Park with local shops and restaurants staying open late and offering special sales and tastes of seasonal menu items.

 Originally a refuge for Mexican residents fleeing the revolution in the early 20th century, Barrio Logan today is both the epicenter of San Diego's Hispanic community and a welcoming neighborhood where young urbanites and artists are spurring a creative renaissance.